katzarov/backing-tracks-react/README.md

 ## App Stack

 - React 18
+- Redux Toolkit - Redux, RTK Query, createListenerMiddleware (like Redux Saga but much simpler)
 - React Router v6
-- Redux Toolkit - we also use RTK Query (which is part of the package) for data fetching and caching.
 - MUI
 - Wavesurfer.js
 - Vite

+## Conventions

+As of now, it's a playground for ideas.., the whole project is.
+So don't take it too seriously, but the goal is: at some point I will come up with my own style for writing scalable and maintanable React apps.

-## Folder Structure
+### Folder Structure

 TODO